emikes919/eddymikes_blog/_posts/2022-11-28-a-lunatics-guide-to-productivity.md

 I’m generally in bed around 9pm and wake up at 5am, snoozing to between 5:10 and 5:20 (though sometimes much longer).
 I tried pulling a [Bob Iger](https://en.wikipedia.org/wiki/Bob_Iger){:target="_blank"} and waking up at 4:45am, but I couldn’t swing it.
 He’s a machine!

-One caveat: I fully acknowledge that I am a morning person through and through.
+<p id="thanks-text"><em>One caveat: I fully acknowledge that I am a morning person through and through.
 Some people aren’t and do their best work late into the night.
 Waking up early isn’t for everyone.
-It’s more important to structure your workday around your peak mental hours rather than arbitrarily waking up early simply because it's associated with being productive.
+It’s more important to structure your workday around your peak mental hours rather than arbitrarily waking up early simply because it's associated with being productive.</em></p>

 <p class="sub-section">⚡ Adopting <a href="https://www.notion.so/" target="_blank">Notion</a> to organize my life</p>